amancern3/GradePrediction/README.md

 Current Issues
  - Does not have an API for user interaction
- - Randomness of test dataset
+ - Ensuring randomness of test dataset